Wind power is the most widely used and rapidly growing renewable energy technology. It has been adopted on a large scale globally.

 The production process for the gear ring involves the following steps: ring rolling and forging, rough turning, quenching and tempering, gear milling, induction hardening, finish machining, and gear grinding.

 Please refer to Table 1 for the process parameters of the induction hardening process.

 |Power / kw||Frequency / kHz||Clearance / mm||Moving speed / mms-1|

-Because the hardened layer is deep, cracks are easy to occur after induction hardening (see the arrow in Fig. 1), and the cracks are distributed at the tooth top.
+Due to the depth of the hardened layer, cracks are prone to occur after induction hardening (as indicated by the arrow in Fig. 1), and they tend to be located at the top of the teeth.

 Fig. 1 crack morphology of induction hardening tooth top